mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. Simply add `-eac "$(TargetPath)"` to the end of your Post-build event command line

+You may now edit your mod's code while tModLoader is running by pressing Ctrl+Alt+Break (Break All) in Visual Studio.
+Press F5 (Continue) when done to return to the game.

 # FAQ
 ## Autocomplete isn't doing anything for me.
 1. Check that the tModLoader executable file is in your references.
 Make sure it's modded not vanilla.